fruit-bat/pico-zxspectrum/README.md

 ## Issues
 The Z80 is interrupted at the end of each frame at 60hz.
 The original Spectrum wrote frames at 50hz, so some code runs more frequently than it used to; there is a 4Mhz CPU setting that kind of balances this up.

-*Update:* There is now preliminary support for a Kempston joystick.
+*Update:* There is now preliminary support for a Kempston & Sinclair joysticks.

 A USB hub can be now connected to the RP2040 allowing a keyboard and joystick to work with the Spectrum.
 The code is a bit new and I don't know how many different joysticks will be supported; if you are having trouble raise an issue and attach a HID report descriptor from your device and I will have a look at it.